hoesler/dbj/README.md

 Date           | DATE             | as.numeric(x) * 24 * 60 * 60 * 1000
 POSIXt         | TIMESTAMP        | as.numeric(x) * 1000
 list(raw)      | BLOB             | lapply(x, as.raw)

+## History
+dbj is a rewrite of Simon Urbanek's [RJDBC](https://github.com/s-u/dbj) packge.
+Development started with only minor code modifications to meet the requirements of the [devtools](https://github.com/hadley/devtools) package development tools and the design guidelines for good R packages (See [R packages](http://r-pkgs.had.co.nz/) by Hadley Wickham).
+In the end, the code diverged too far to merge it back into RJDBC.